ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

    * Use unique handler names.
 If you trigger more than one handler with the same name, the first one(s) get overwritten.
 Only the last one defined will run.
    * You can notify a handler defined inside a static include.
    * You cannot notify a handler defined inside a dynamic include.
+   * A handler can not run import_role or include_role.

 When using handlers within roles, note that: